candantunamesut/DSA210-Term-Project/README.md

 - We cannot reject the null hypothesis for the following genres: Adventure, Drama, Mystery Thriller, Comedy, Special Interest, Crime

 ### Visualization:
 In order to determine genres with a clear trend of peaking in certain months/seasons, both the results of the monthly ANOVA test and a standard deviation scale above 10 was used.
 After filtering the resylts in this way, the following genres were found to be following a clear trend: War, Variety, Stand-up, Nature, Musical, LGBTQ+, Kids & Family, Horror, Gay-lesbian and Holiday.
 These genres were visualized with a line plot of trend over months, and can be found in the results folder of the Seasonal Trends.
+It's important to note that the peaks could be amplified by releases of certain movies as well.

 Some of the plots are as follows:
 ![image](https://github.com/user-attachments/assets/859d3a93-7137-49f4-b071-8a285bbcbd5b)
-Holiday:
+Holiday: The holiday genre's peak occuring in December reflects the increasing popularity of Christmas & Holiday themed movies during the period, which the New Years effect heavily impacting global masses contributes to.

 ![horror](https://github.com/user-attachments/assets/2cf71acf-f2e7-4048-8dab-f8c39550eafe)
 Horror: The horror genre peaking in October is likely due to Halloween, which is celebrated globally and is known to cause a peak in popularity in horror-themed products, and corresponds to October 31-November 1 every year.